ivan5355/NYC-Scout/README.md

 # Deploy to Vercel

 > ⚠️ **Important:** Vercel automatically deploys from your main branch.
 Every time you push changes to GitHub, your production app will update immediately.
-Be careful with your commits!

 ## Quick Deploy
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/YOUR_USERNAME/YOUR_REPO_NAME)